 It came through an opportunity presented by the Ouseburn Trust.
 They were looking for performers to host events in the Victoria Tunnel, and I jumped at the opportunity to bring poetry to such a unique venue!
 I teamed up with Mark Gallie to host an evening of sinister stanzas and classic ghost stories, and thus Terror in the Tunnel was born.

 It was an amazing night.
 Almost fifty people filed their way down into rows of seats, two-by-two down the first stretch of the tunnel.
 Then opposite them, a microphone, set up careful to ensure none of the cables dipped into the channel of water flowing along the side of the tunnel.
-If that sounds like an usual space for a performance, it was!
+If that sounds like an unusual space for a performance, it was!
 But the atmosphere was incredible, as was the audience.
 Not to mention the echo!

 And the rest is history, quite literally!
 That’s the part the really snuck up on me.
 I knew it would be exciting to perform underground in an 180-year old tunnel, but I didn’t expect to find so much inspiration in the guided tour I went on in preparation for the event.